 To see data in PKB, a user must register with PKB.
 The registration process includes verifying the identity of the user i.e. that the email address belongs to the person who is supposed to have access to the records.

-For patients, mass registration is the best route for identity verification - it is the fastest and cheapest way to get lots of patients onto PKB.
+For patients, mass registration is the best route to start identity verification - it is the fastest and cheapest way to get lots of patients onto PKB.
 So, it is the fastest way to get a return on your investment on working with patients.

 Verified phone numbers are the next most preferable option as they have a high uptake rate and are cheap: